Megabus (Europe): United Kingdom

+Former operations

 Megabusplus

-Megabusplus services combine Megabus and Megatrain for through journeys.
+Megabusplus services combined Megabus and Megatrain for through journeys.
 It was launched on 30 March 2009.

 North of England

 As at August 2019, Megabusplus services use coaches to East Midlands Parkway station, then Megatrain (East Midlands Railway) services to London St Pancras.
-Even though Stagecoach ceased operating rail services in August 2019, when East Midlands Trains was superseded by East Midlands Railway, as at May 2021, services continue to operate.
+Even though Stagecoach ceased operating rail services in August 2019, when East Midlands Trains was superseded by East Midlands Railway, services continue to operate as of May 2021.

-As at August 2019, services operated were: